 6. The Psychology of Political Advocacy

 J. Benjamin Taylor is Assistant Professor of Political Science at Kennesaw State University.
 He teaches and researches American politics with a specialization in elections and voting behavior, political communication, media politics, and public opinion.
-His research has appeared in two peer-reviewed books and in numerous articles in academic journals such as Political Communication, Politics & Religion, American Politics Research, PS: Political Science & Politics and Presidential Studies Quarterly.
+His research has appeared in two peer-reviewed books and in numerous articles in academic journals, such as Political Communication, Politics and Religion, American Politics Research, PS: Political Science & Politics, and Presidential Studies Quarterly.

 Shauna Reilly, Professor of Political Science, Director of the Institute for Student Research and Creative Activity, Northern Kentucky University

 "Political Advocacy and American Politics is a must-read for political behavior scholars.
 The project is very well researched and sheds new empirical light on a normatively important political behavior that scholars of politics often overlook."

 Jeffrey M. Glas, Lecturer of Political Science, School of Public and International Affairs, University of Georgia